carsonkrueger/go-htmx-starter/README.md

 # A Start Kit for Web Servers Using Go + HTMX
-An easy way to get started with web servers using Go, HTMX, and PostgreSQL.
+An easy way to get started with web servers using key features: Go, HTMX, and PostgreSQL.

 # Features
 ### Go